Celestialglitch/swot-reservoir-wse/docs/configuration.md

 }
 ```

-The exact Project ID, worker count, paths, and science-cycle list depend on the active configuration.
+The exact Earth Engine Project ID, worker count, paths, and science-cycle lists depend on the active configuration.

----

-# Modifying Configuration

-Change an individual parameter with:
+Individual values are changed with:

 ```bash
 swot-reservoir-wse config set <key> <value>